17. Challenge your senses for a sharp brain

 In one experiment, adults were shown a series of emotionally neutral images, each presented along with a smell.
 But, the participants weren’t asked to remember what they saw.
 Later, they were shown a set of images, this time without odors.
 When the participants were asked to indicate which they’d seen before, most of them recalled images associated with odor.

 The reason was the activation of the main odor-processing region of the brain when people observed objects originally paired with odors.
 This helped them recognize images even though the smells were no longer present.
+Challenge your senses to keep your brain sharp at any age.

 18. Build healthy relationships